influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/table/_index.md

 ---
 title: influxctl table
 description: >
-  The `influx table` command and its subcommands manage tables in an InfluxDB cluster.
+  The `influxctl table` command and its subcommands manage tables in an InfluxDB cluster.
 menu:
   influxdb_clustered:
     parent: influxctl